tkrclient/iogames-draw/README.md

 - gives you random color if new user (no cookie)
 - touch screen support!

+## Chat Example

+This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.

+## Running the example

 ## Whiteboard Example

-This application is the whiteboard application.
+This application shows hot to use the [websocket](https://www.npmjs.com/package/ws) dependency to implement a simple whiteboard application.

 ## Running the example

-Build and run the server.
+The example requires a working npm/nodejs development environment.
+The [Getting Started](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) page describes how to install the development environment.
+Or just install from your package manager.

+Once you have npm up and running, you can download, build and run the example using the following commands.

     $ npm install
     $ npm start